centreon/centreon-documentation/versioned_docs/version-24.10/reporting/installation.md

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">

-- Centreon Web 24.04
+- Centreon Web 24.10
-- Check that `date.timezone` is correctly configured in the `/etc/php.d/50-centreon.ini` file (same as the one returned by the `timedatectl status` command).
+- Check that `date.timezone` is correctly configured in the `/etc/php.d/50-centreon.ini` or `/etc/php.d/20-timezone.ini`
+  file (same as the one returned by the `timedatectl status` command).
 - Avoid using the following variables in the configuration file `/etc/my.cnf`.
 They interrupt the execution of long queries and can stop ETL or report generation jobs: